Fishing is a popular recreational pastime that allows people to spend time on the water with family and friends and to get in touch with the nature.

 Note: Take includes removing, gathering, killing or interfering with, or attempting to take.
 Possess means to have custody or control of.
 There may be special arrangements for Traditional Owners

-- You can only take or possess up to five specimens of each restricted species at any time in the Great Barrier Reef Marine Park unless you have a Marine Parks permit
+- For many species that do not otherwise have possession limits, you can only take or possess up to five specimens at any time in the Great Barrier Reef Marine Park unless you have a Marine Parks permit

 - You must abide by the fishing requirements in the Zoning Plan:

 - General Use (Light Blue) Zone and Habitat Protection (Dark Blue) Zone - maximum of three lines/rods per person, six hooks in total